William S. Tafuto, P.E.President, Chief Executive Officer

 Bryan M. Wehler, P.E., P.G.Vice President – Solid Waste Management

-Mr. Wehler has 11 years of experience in renewable energy engineering and solid waste/geotechnical engineering; he earned his BS degree at Bucknell University and obtained his MS degree in civil/environmental engineering from the University of California at Berkeley.
-Mr. Wehler has completed multiple designs for commercial and utility-scale solar energy projects at commercial/industrial facilities and was responsible for the patent-pending design and construction of an 85-kW solar system on the face of a mechanically-stabilized earth (MSE) berm at the South Hadley Landfill, which received the 2012 SWANA Excellence Award for Landfill Re-Use (Bronze Medal).
+Mr. Wehler has 10+ years of experience in solid waste engineering, geotechnical engineering, and renewable energy engineering.
+Mr. Wehler has been working at ARM Group Inc. since 1998 and is currently the Vice President of the Solid Waste Management Business Unit.
+In addition to providing a broad range of permitting and construction support services to the solid waste industry, Mr. Wehler is actively involved with the natural gas industry in the Appalachian Basin as it relates to geotechnical engineering needs pertaining to fluid storage impoundments, water pipelines, and well pad and access road design optimization.
+Mr. Wehler also directs ARM’s numerous renewable energy projects involving wind and solar energy installations, including the patented design and construction of an 85-kW solar system on the face of a mechanically-stabilized earth berm at the South Hadley Landfill, which received the 2012 Solid Waste Association of North America (SWANA) Excellence Award for Landfill Re-Use (Bronze Medal).
 Mr. Wehler was also the Engineer-of-Record for the Frey Farm Wind Energy Project, a 3.2-MW wind project along the Susquehanna River in Lancaster County, PA developed by a partnership between Turkey Hill Dairy, PPL Renewable Energy, and the Lancaster County Solid Waste Authority.
-This project, which provides 25% of the electricity at Turkey Hill’s processing facility, was completed in January 2011 and received the 2012 SWANA Excellence Award for Landfill Re-Use (Silver Medal).
+This project, which provides 25% of the electricity to Turkey Hill Dairy, was completed in January 2011 and received the 2012 SWANA Excellence Award for Landfill Re-Use (Silver Medal).
+Mr. Wehler holds professional engineering licenses in Pennsylvania, Massachusetts, Connecticut, Ohio, and Kentucky and graduated from Colgate University with a B.A. in Geology, Bucknell University with a B.S. in Civil Engineering, and earned an M.S. in Civil Engineering from the University of California at Berkeley.